jaywardell/TimeTravel/README.md

 ## Real Life Usage
 Use this to test code that is time-dependent, like caching or scheduling code

+// TODO: a simple example of a timed cache and some test cases

 // TODO: Publish this